Is Zscaler (ZS) a Buy in March 2023?

-Based on what a good company is made of, the short answer is "YES".
+Based on what a good company is made of, the short answer is a resounding "YES".
 But you should make your own due diligence as far as valuation is concerned, since value creation is not the same as total shareholder´s return.
 Here is a short summary of what we think of Zscaler:

 The quality of Zscaler´s business